bugtamer/areca-backup/docs/user/tutorial5.md

 If all your local data (including Areca's configuration) has been lost, you must recover your target configuration before being able to read and restore your archives.

-Areca stores a copy of your target configuration in a subdirectory of your backup location named "areca_config_backup".
+Areca stores a copy of your target configuration in a subdirectory of your backup location named "`areca_config_backup`".
 So all you have to do is to import this configuration copy into your workspace.

 Let's see how to do this :